MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 # [Business accounts (B2B)](#tab/b2b)

-This feature is only available for measures created in a environments with individual customers as primary target audience.
+This feature is only available for measures created in environments with individual customers as primary target audience.

 ---